In Vitro Fertilization (IVF)

 - monitor pregnant females

-- The recipients will be tested for pathogens before the pups are transferred to your colony.
+- For non-UW mice, the recipients must be tested for pathogens before the pups are transferred to your colony.
+The requesting lab is responsible for any testing fees.

 Prices and Guarantees